-Below is a list of courses that I have taught or that I am currently teaching.
+Below is a list of courses that I have taught (at U of Utah, UConn, Capital Community College and Temple) or that I am currently teaching.
 All are undergraduate courses unless otherwise specified.
 Please contact me if you would like copies of the syllabi.

 INFORMATION TECHNOLOGY POLICY